-To put it simply, a sexual harassment lawsuit, or even just the threat of it, places a business in a position where it is at risk of financial losses.
+A sexual harassment lawsuit places a business in a position where it is at risk of financial losses.
 Whether there is truth to the allegation or not, a sexual harassment lawsuit automatically means that a company will have to cover related expenses.
-It may also mean entering into a settlement with the complainant just to minimize losses or to protect the company’s image by avoiding negative publicity and any further exposure to media which might result in loss of sales.
+It may also mean entering into a settlement with the complainant just to minimize losses or to protect the company’s image by avoiding negative publicity.
+And, any further exposure to media which might result in a loss of sales.
 In situations like this, even business partnerships are at stake.
-And when we talk about a settlement for a sexual harassment lawsuit, we are certainly talking about large sums of money.
+And when we talk about a settlement for a sexual harassment lawsuit, we are talking about large sums of money.
 In anticipation of situations like this, companies turn to Employment Practices Liability Insurance (EPLI) or EPL Insurance for protection.

 What is sexual harassment?

 According to the U.S. Equal Employment Opportunity Commission, “Sexual harassment is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964.
 Title VII applies to employers with 15 or more employees, including state and local governments.
 It also applies to employment agencies and labor organizations, as well as to the federal government.”

 To explain this further and regarding the insurance, text us now!